Estimating Higher-Order Mixed Memberships via the $\ell_{2,\infty}$ Tensor Perturbation Bound: Introduction

-From a technical point of view, our work uses the ``leave-one-out'' analysis technique, first pioneered for entrywise eigenvector analysis in \citet{abbe_entrywise_2020}, though the method had been used previously to analyze nonconvex algorithms \citep{chi_nonconvex_2019,ma_implicit_2020,chen_noisy_2020,chen_bridging_2021,chen_convex_2021}, M-estimators \citep{el_karoui_robust_2013,sur_likelihood_2019,sur_modern_2019}, among others \citep{ding_leave-one-out_2020,zhong_near-optimal_2018}.
-The leave-one-out technique for singular vectors and eigenvectors has been further refined to analyze large rectangular matrices \citep{cai_subspace_2021}, kernel spectral clustering \citep{abbe_ell_p_2022}, to obtain distributional guarantees for spectral methods \citep{yan_inference_2021}, and to study the performance of spectral clustering \citep{zhang_leave-one-out_2022}.
-A comprehensive survey on the use of this technique can be found in \citet{chen_spectral_2021}.
-Our work bridges the gap between analyzing nonconvex algorithms and analyzing spectral methods: HOOI performs a low-dimensional SVD at each iteration, thereby requiring both singular vector analyses and algorithmic considerations.
-Our proof technique also demonstrates an implicit regularization effect in tensor SVD -- provided the initialization is sufficiently incoherent, tensor SVD maintains this level of incoherence at each iteration.
+From a technical point of view, our work uses the ``leave-one-out'' analysis technique, first pioneered for entrywise eigenvector analysis in \citet{abbe_entrywise_2020}, though the method had been used previously to analyze nonconvex algorithms \citep{chi_nonconvex_2019,ma_implicit_2020}, M-estimators \citep{el_karoui_robust_2013}, among others \citep{zhong_near-optimal_2018}.
+The leave-one-out technique for singular vectors and eigenvectors have been further refined to analyze large rectangular matrices \citep{cai_subspace_2021}, kernel spectral clustering \citep{abbe_ell_p_2022}, to obtain distributional guarantees for spectral methods \citep{yan_inference_2021}, and to study the performance of spectral clustering \citep{zhang_leave-one-out_2022}.
+Unlike these previous works, since the HOOI algorithm is not equivalent to a gradient descent procedure, our analysis requires several novel considerations that bridge the gap between analyzing both nonconvex algorithms and spectral methods.
 Finally, our proof of the spectral initialization also slightly improves upon the bound in \citet{cai_subspace_2021} (for the singular vectors of rectangular matrices) by a factor of the condition number; see \cref{thm:spectralinit_twoinfty}.